mollyim/mollyim-android/README.md

 ## Backups

 Backups are fully compatible.
-Signal [backups](https://support.signal.org/hc/en-us/articles/360007059752-Backup-and-Restore-Messages) can be restored in Molly and the other way around.
-To do that, simply rename the backup file and copy it into the expected path, so the app can find the backup to restore during installation.

-The path within internal storage where backups are written by Signal:
+Signal [backups](https://support.signal.org/hc/en-us/articles/360007059752-Backup-and-Restore-Messages) can be restored in Molly, and the other way around, simply by choosing the backup folder and file.

+For older versions of Android, you might need to rename the backup file and copy it into the expected path, so the app can find the backup to restore during installation.
+Those are the locations within internal storage where backups are written by default:
 - `Signal/Backups/Signal-year-month-date-time.backup`

-And Molly:
 - `Molly/Backups/Molly-year-month-date-time.backup`

 ## Feedback